Preventing cervical cancer

 - not being immunised against HPV.

-The best protection for cervical cancer is being immunised against HPV in year 7 or 8 at school and having regular smear tests once you turn 20.
+The best protection for cervical cancer is being immunised against HPV and having regular smear tests.

 Information on HPV immunisation can be found on the Ministry of Health website.